-This course may be repeated for credit up to eight times.
+This course may be repeated for credit.

 This course is a non-auditioned mixed-voice chorus providing training in vocal technique and musicianship.
 The class performs in concert at the end of each semester.

 This course is a non-audition mixed chorus providing training in vocal technique and musicianship.
 The class performs in concert at the end of each semester.